Namaste by Kim McElroy

-Often when I am commissioned to create a portrait for a horse and their person, it takes on a life of its own beyond their personal story.
+Often when I am commissioned to create a Soul Essence Portrait for a horse and their person, it takes on a life of its own beyond their personal story.
 The portrait becomes a work of art that means something to another, or many others.
-Horses always takes us on a journey of some kind.
-My journey with Mel was one of experiencing a connection with others through the experience of Namasté.
+Horses have a beautiful way of guiding us on transformative journeys.
+The creation and sharing of Mel's portrait created a ripple effect that allowed me, and others, to experience the joy of connection

 How Mel taught me about divine greetings

-Melisande or “Mel” for short, was an Arabian mare dearly loved by her owner Sharon, who offered her a home in retirement after her many homes and many years spent as a show horse gathering glory for her riders.
-With Sharon she had a chance to just be herself, and find out who that self was.
+Melisande or “Mel” for short, was an Arabian mare dearly loved by her owner Sharon, who offered her a home in retirement after her many homes and many years spent as a show horse gathering glory for her previous owners.
+With Sharon she had a chance to be herself, and find out who that self was.

 When the toll taken on Mel’s body from her years of service made it clear she was ready to cross the Rainbow Bridge, Sharon helped her make that choice with dignity and ease.